Jaxzynnice/Duotone-Photo-Editor/README.md

 - No server-side processing - everything happens in the browser
 - Responsive design using CSS Grid and Flexbox
 - Web Share API for sharing functionality
+- Touch and mouse events for swipe functionality

 ## Browser Compatibility